tomvit/vitvar.com/content/post/2012/intelligent-services-social-computing.md

 disqus: true
 ---

-I was glad to co-chair AAAI Spring Symposium on Intelligent Web Services Meet Social Computing that was held in Stanford from 26-28 Match 2012.
+I was glad to co-chair AAAI Spring Symposium on Intelligent Web Services Meet Social Computing that was held in Stanford from 26-28 March 2012.
 This post summarises the symposium goals, topics and program.

 ## Goals